-The internal and mutual connection between the I and the We, the self and the community, imprints a normative to action that breaks with the axiomatic of self-interest that marks utilitarianism (Caillé, 1994).
+The internal and mutual connection between the I and the We, the self and the community, imprints a normative call to action that breaks with the axiomatic of self-interest that marks utilitarianism (Caillé, 1994).
 The mere invocation of normative principles and values is enough to overcome strategic action.
 Rational choice is neither the basis of action nor is it the original mode of being in the world.
 It is what remains when action is stripped of its reference to principles, norms and values (Parsons, 1937).
 When action is thus stripped down to a calculative and manipulative relation with the environment, material interests can gain the upper hand.
 The other is no longer encountered as another subject, but as an object.
 Action is no longer looped through an ideal environment that configures action in accordance with values and norms.
-Rather it is directly determined by the material conditions of the environment.
+Rather, it is directly determined by the material conditions of the environment.
 Although rational action is usually considered as the epitome of freedom, it is, in fact, its opposite (Vandenberghe, 2009).
 When the material conditions are given and a goal is set, the calculation of means is automatic.
 A simple logarithm determines the best cause of action.
 Ideally, the point of view of the observer who calculates the relation between ends and means coincides with the point of view of the actor who follows his or her best interests.
 This is not freedom, but its exact opposite.
 When agency is reduced to strategic action, structure really determines action.

 Broad Spectrum Ethics